Vehicle crashes into tree in Shuswap, bursts into flames - Salmon Arm Observer

-Police and firefighters were called to Gleneden when a vehicle burst into flames after ramming into a tree.
+Police and firefighters were called to a neighbourhood near Salmon Arm when a vehicle burst into flames after ramming into a tree.

-Just after 5 p.m. on Wednesday, June 23, firefighters at Hall 4 in Gleneden responded to the call in the 3900 block of 65th Avenue NW.
+Just after 5 p.m. on Wednesday, June 24, firefighters in Gleneden responded to the call in the 3900 block of 65th Avenue NW.

 Salmon Arm Fire Chief Brad Shirley said they found that the vehicle had driven off the road, hit the tree and caught fire.
 The blaze was quickly contained and suppressed.